web3wes/Audius-takehome/README.md

 To get started 🛫:
-- Run the app locally, by cloning the repo and running yarn install in the app directiry or
+- Run the app locally, by cloning the repo,  running yarn install, and npm run dev in the app directiry or
 - Navigate to https://trakr-seven.vercel.app/